Organization Structure for TPM Implementation

 In-house, data include data related to products and data related to process

-Location of the defect with reference to the layout
+• Location of the defect concerning the layout.

-Magnitude and frequency of its occurrence at each stage of measurement
+• The magnitude and frequency of its occurrence at each stage of measurement.

-Occurrence trend in beginning and the end of each production/process/change.
-(Like pattern change, ladle/furnace lining, etc.)
+• Occurrence trends at the beginning and the end of each production/process/change.
+(Like pattern change, ladle/furnace lining, etc.).

-Occurrence trend with respect to restoration of breakdown/modifications/periodical replacement of quality components.
+• Occurrence trend concerning the restoration of breakdown/modifications/periodical replacement of quality components.

 Data related to processes: